-Results of the water temperature exceedance analysis for Pacific and river lamprey for Alt 3 are similar to those for Alt 1A with some exceptions.
-In the LFC below the fish dam during February of dry water years, there would be 5.6% fewer months under Alt 3 relative to the NAA in which water temperature fall outside the 50°F to 64°F index range for river lamprey spawning and egg incubation.
-Below Thermalito Afterbay Outlet during May of dry water years, there would be 5.6% more months under Alt 3 relative to the NAA in which water temperature fall outside the 50°F to 64°F index range for river lamprey spawning and egg incubation.
-At the Feather River mouth during both June and August of dry water years, there would be 5.6% fewer months in which water temperature exceeds the 72°F ammocoete rearing and emigration index value for both Pacific and river lamprey.
-Below Thermalito Afterbay Outlet during July of below normal water years, there would be 9.1% more months in which water temperatures would exceed the 72°F ammocoete rearing and emigration index value.
-Further, unlike Alt 1A, below Thermalito Afterbay Outlet during September of critical water years, there would be no difference between Alt 3 and the NAA in exceedance of the 72°F ammocoete rearing and emigration index value for both Pacific and river lamprey.
+Results of the water temperature exceedance analysis for Pacific and river lamprey for Alternative 3 are similar to those for Alternative 1A with some exceptions.
+In the LFC below the fish dam during February of Dry Water Years, there would be 5.6% fewer months under Alternative 3 relative to the NAA in which water temperature fall outside the 50°F to 64°F index range for river lamprey spawning and egg incubation.
+Below Thermalito Afterbay Outlet during May of Dry Water years, there would be 5.6% more months under Alternative 3 relative to the NAA in which water temperature fall outside the 50°F to 64°F index range for river lamprey spawning and egg incubation.
+At the Feather River mouth during both June and August of Dry Water Years, there would be 5.6% fewer months in which water temperature exceeds the 72°F ammocoete rearing and emigration index value for both Pacific and river lamprey.
+Below Thermalito Afterbay Outlet during July of Below Normal Water Years, there would be 9.1% more months in which water temperatures would exceed the 72°F ammocoete rearing and emigration index value.
+Further, unlike Alternative 1A, below Thermalito Afterbay Outlet during September of Critically Dry Water Years, there would be no difference between Alternative 3 and the NAA in exceedance of the 72°F ammocoete rearing and emigration index value for both Pacific and river lamprey.

 Flow Effects